Erland366/supertrainer/README.md

 | Early Fusion | Chameleon | 43.7% |
 | Early Fusion | Deepseek Janus | 73.5% |

+The weight for DeepseekVL can be downloaded [here](https://drive.google.com/file/d/1V4rr-JovncbbHZFZAnFOotkPO1hZPQ76/view?usp=sharing)

 ## Dataset

 We use a subset of the PhysObjects dataset, focusing on material classification: